vispy/vispy-website/modern-gl.rst

       gl_FragColor = v_color;
   }

-The question is what is the value of ``v_color`` inside the fragment shader ?
+The question is: what is the value of ``v_color`` inside the fragment shader?
-If you look at the figure that introduced the gl pipleline, we have 3 vertices and 21 fragments.
-What is the color of each individual fragment ?
+If you look at the figure that introduced the gl pipeline, we have 3 vertices and 21 fragments.
+What is the color of each individual fragment?

 The answer is *the interpolation of all 3 vertices color*.
 This interpolation is made using distance of the fragment to each individual vertex.
 This is a